Four Common Problems in Micropiles Design

 A total of 5 rows of micropiles were arranged in the experiment, the pile spacing was 0.6m, the row spacing was 0.15m, the length of a single pile was 4m, and the pile diameter was 60mm.
 During the test, the pressure was continuously applied on the top of the slope until the micropile was damaged, and the loading amount reached 48kPa in total.
 It shows that the sliding resistance effect of micropiles is obvious.
 The data analysis in the test shows that setting the micropile before the landslide can increase the stability coefficient of the landslide model from 1.0 to 1.27.

-2. About the reinforcement of micropiles
+B. About the Reinforcement of Micropiles

 If micropiles are used as compression members, it is reasonable to reinforce them according to the pile core.
 In landslide control projects, micropiles are used as lateral force members to bear the bending moment.
 While using pile core reinforcement, the reinforcement should be arranged at the centroid of the flexural section.
 Theoretically, the reinforcement rods at this time do not bear the bending moment.
 Therefore, in the landslide control project, the micropiles should be reinforced with steel cages or steel pipes as reinforcement materials.